phuoclv264/android_system_core/init/README.md

 This option will send SIGSTOP to a service immediately before calling exec.
 This gives a window where developers can attach a debugger, strace, etc before continuing the service with SIGCONT.

-This flag can also be dynamically controlled via the ctl.sigstop_on and ctl.sigstop_off properties.
+This flag can also be dynamically controled via the ctl.sigstop_on and ctl.sigstop_off properties.

 Below is an example of dynamically debugging logd via the above: